Columba of Sens

 Columba is portrayed "as a crowned maiden in chains", with a dog or bear on a chain, holding a book and a peacock's feather, with an angel on a funeral pyre, or beheaded.
 Her principal attribute is a she-bear.
 Her feast day is December 31.
 Her cult was probably a combination of two virgin martyrs, Columba of Spain and Columba of Sens.
 In 1595, Italian poet and writer Lucrezia Marinella wrote an allegorical Christian epic poem about Columba.

+The municipality of Santa Comba, in Galicia, is named after Columba of Sens.

 Life

-Columba was born to a noble pagan family in Zaragoza, the northwestern region of Spain.
-According to Catholic historian Florence Capes, Columba's history "is somewhat legendary"/ writer Fernando Lanzi called it "hardly historical".
+Columba was born to a noble pagan family in modern Galicia, the northwestern region of Spain.
+According to Catholic historian Florence Capes, Columba's history "is somewhat legendary" writer Fernando Lanzi called it "hardly historical".
 Columba fled as a child to Vienne, France and was baptized, receiving the name Columba (meaning "dove" in French).
 According to hagiographer Omer Englebert, she left Spain for France because she had been told it was where "a more beautiful religion flourished" and because she "had an insurmountable horror of idols".
 Historian Katharine Rabenstein stated that according to legend, Columba left Spain with other believers to avoid being denounced as a Christian.
 Columba continued to Sens, near Paris in north-central France, where she was martyred in 273.

-Aurelian, the Roman emperor (270-275), passed through Sens and put all the Christians there to death, but as Englebert reported, "Alone, Columba found favour in his eyes, such was the nobility and the beauty of her features revealing her high origin".
+Aurelian, the Roman emperor (270–275), passed through Sens and put all the Christians there to death, but as Englebert reported, "Alone, Columba found favour in his eyes, such was the nobility and the beauty of her features revealing her high origin".
 He wanted her to marry his son, but she refused, so he locked her up in a brothel in the town amphitheater.
 She was protected from harm by a female bear; Aurelian tried to burn both Columba and the bear alive, but the bear escaped and a "provincial rain put out the fire".
 Columba was condemned to death and beheaded, perhaps near a fountain named d'Azon.
 Her body was left on the ground after she was killed, but a man named Aubertus, who had prayed to her for the restoration of his sight, took care of her burial.

 Columba was at one time venerated throughout France; as Rabenstein reported, "the historical monuments of Sens still testify to this devotion".
 A chapel was later built over her relics, and the Abbey of Sens, which at one time was a pilgrimage site in her honor, was eventually built there.
 She was the patron saint of Andorra and might have been the patron of Chevilly Church in Paris.
 She is invoked to bring about rain or avoid drought.
 She is portrayed "as a crowned maiden in chains", with a dog or bear on a chain, holding a book and a peacock's feather, with an angel on a funeral pyre, or beheaded.
 Her principal attribute is a she-bear.
 Her feast day is December 31.